nicholas-rf/RecommenderProject/README.md

 ## Environment Instructions
 A docker container containing an anaconda python3.11 virtual environment was utilized for this project.
-The required packages can be found in the requirements file.
+The required docker container can be found in the repository in addition to the devcontainer.

+## Hardware Specifications
+The computer that was used to run a majority of this project was a virtual machine with 60gb of RAM, a 16 core CPU and a 60gb root disk.

 ## Special thanks
-We extend a special thank you to our professor Sang-Yun Oh and the NSF for providing computational resources that allowed us to explore this project fully.
+We extend a special thank you to Professor Oh and the NSF for providing computational resources that allowed us to explore this project fully.